chameleonhead/stratrack/libs/mql-interpreter/README.md

-# MT4 Interpreter
+# MQL Interpreter

-This package provides a basic framework for executing MQL4 code within Node.js.
+This package provides a basic framework for executing MQL4/5 code within Node.js.
 At this stage it only contains scaffolding code.

 ## Development